lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 ***It is recommended to document public functions, classes, Methods, and data structures in the header file with a Doxygen-style comment.***

 The first line of the comment is the summary, followed by a new line, and an optional longer description.
-Input arguments and return arguments can be documented with `@param` and `@return` if they are not self-explanatory from the name.
+Input arguments and return arguments should be documented with `@param` and `@return` if they are not self-explanatory from the name.
+Output arguments should be documented with `@param[out]`.

 The documentation tool will also render markdown within descriptions, so backticks should be used to get monospaced text.
 It can also generate references to other named declarations using `#other_function` (for C-style declarations), or `ns::foo` (for C++ declarations).